 - Does your shopping habit lead you to other destructive behaviors such as hoarding or substance abuse?

 If you have done two or three of these things with any consistency, you may be compulsive buying.
 While this isn’t a type of addiction that usually has health-related consequences, it can interfere with your relationships and financial health.
 Taking steps to get help is essential.

-What Type of Help Is Available for Compulsive Buying Addiction?
+What Kind of Treatment Is There for Shopping Addiction?

-How The Florida House Experience Can Help with Shopping Addiction
+How FHE Health Can Help with Shopping Addiction

 If you think you have an online shopping addiction or any other type of addiction, it’s time to get help.
 With a debtors anonymous program or other forms of counseling, it may be possible to avoid some of the negative consequences.
-The Florida House Experience treats a variety of compulsive-related conditions.
+FHE Health treats a variety of compulsive-related conditions.
 Allow our team to help you.